Unboxed-Software/solana-course/content/cpi.md

 # TL;DR

-- A **Cross-Program Invocation (CPI)** is a call from one program to another, targeting a specific function on the called program.
+- A **Cross-Program Invocation (CPI)** is a call from one program to another, targeting a specific function on the called program
-- CPIs are made using the commands **`invoke`** or **`invoke_signed`**, the latter being how programs provide signatures for PDAs that they own.
+- CPIs are made using the commands **`invoke`** or **`invoke_signed`**, the latter being how programs provide signatures for PDAs that they own
-- CPIs make programs in the Solana ecosystem completely interoperable because all public instructions of a program can be invoked by another program via a CPI.
+- CPIs make programs in the Solana ecosystem completely interoperable because all public instructions of a program can be invoked by another program via a CPI
-- Because we have no control over the accounts and data submitted to a program, it's important to verify all of the parameters passed into a CPI to ensure program security.
+- Because we have no control over the accounts and data submitted to a program, it's important to verify all of the parameters passed into a CPI to ensure program security

 # Overview